Vora-21271/Petshop/README.md

 ```bash
 sudo npm run dev
 ```
-Open your browser and navigate to `http://{Your IP address}/home` to view the website.
+Open your browser and navigate to `https://{Your IP address}/home` to view the website.
+(To avoid having to click yes to viewing the website configure your browser to trust the certificate file on your local machine.)

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.